Lychgate

-A lychgate (from Old English līc, corpse) or resurrection gate is a covered gateway found at the entrance to a traditional English or English-style churchyard.
-Examples also exist outside the British Isles in places such as Newfoundland, the Upland South and Texas in the United States, Australia, New Zealand, South Africa, Norway, and Sweden.
+A lychgate (from Old English līc, corpse) or resurrection gate is a covered gateway found at the entrance to a traditional Christian church or churchyard.
+Lychgates are prominent in the British Isles, Canada, the Upland South and Texas in the United States, Australia, New Zealand, South Africa, Norway, and Sweden.

 Etymology

 The word lych survived into modern English from the Old English or Saxon word for "corpse", mostly as an adjective in particular phrases or names, such as lych bell, the hand-bell rung before a corpse; lych way, the path along which a corpse was carried to burial (this in some districts was supposed to establish a right-of-way); lych owl, the screech owl, because its cry was a portent of death; and lyke-wake, a night watch over a corpse (see Lyke-Wake Dirge).

 It is cognate with the modern German Leiche, Dutch lijk and lichaam, West Frisian lyk and Swedish lik, all meaning "corpse".

 Lychgate in Swedish is called stiglucka, literally "step hatch".
 The explanation is that the gate was split horizontally so that you could step over the lower part without having to open it.
 Therefore, one can also guess another meaning of lych (lyke, luke, lucka "hatch, gap") from the Scandinavian languages.